Fancy experiencing a spot of island life? Take a look at these fun facts about Tuvalu to boost your local knowledge!

 As a country, Tuvalu grows coconuts and catches fish.
 Its industry consists of tourism, fishing and copra.

 In 2000, Tuvalu struck a 12 year deal with Verisign worth $50,000,000 US Dollars for the use of the country’s .tv internet domain!

-Do you know any interesting facts about Tuvalu?
-Share them with us in the comments section below!
+Do you know any fun facts about Tuvalu?
+Share them in the comments below!